 Zebras can also be quite protective of their young and will not hesitate to fight off predators if necessary.
 However, if they feel that the threat is too great they may attempt to flee the area while leaving behind some of the weaker members of their herd in order to ensure that the majority survive.

-See also What is Zebra Shark Animal
+See also What is Zokor Animal

 Reproduction of Zebras